cs1302uga/cs1302-tutorials/exceptions/exceptions.md

    An [`ArithmeticException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/ArithmeticException.html)
    (specifically, a divide by zero) caused our program to crash.
 Since `ArithmeticException` is an **unchecked exception**, the
    Java compiler did not force us (the programmer) to catch or propagate this exception.
 It is completely up to the programmer to decide whether or not to handle exceptions of this type.
+Since we didn't handle it, our program crashed.
 You've probably experienced other, unchecked exceptions such as:
    [`StringIndexOutOfBoundsException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/StringIndexOutOfBoundsException.html),
    [`NullPointerException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/NullPointerException.html),
    [`NumberFormatException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/NumberFormatException.html), etc.